-Here it is important to note that immigration does not have a standardized application form.
+It is important to note that Costa Rica immigration does not have a standardized application form.
 Instead, the applicant drafts the application ensuring that it contains all the requirements established by law.
 The application must contain the following:

 - Full Name of the applicant

 - Place of Birth